-Looking at the financial conditions assumed in the above outlook, short- and long-term real interest rates are expected to be in negative territory throughout the projection period as the Bank pursues "QQE with Yield Curve Control."
-Financial institutions' proactive lending attitudes as well as favorable conditions for corporate bonds and CP issuance are both likely to be maintained and support firms' and households' activities from the financial side.
+Looking at the financial conditions on which the above outlook is based, short- and long-term real interest rates are assumed to be in negative territory throughout the projection period as the Bank pursues "QQE with Yield Curve Control."
+Financial institutions' proactive lending attitudes, as well as favorable conditions for corporate bonds and CP issuance, are both likely to be maintained and support firms' and households' activities from the financial side.
 Thus, financial conditions are likely to remain highly accommodative.

-The potential growth rate is expected to follow a moderate uptrend throughout the projection period against the backdrop of the following: progress in implementation of the government's growth strategy, including regulatory and institutional reforms; an increase in labor participation by women and the elderly under such strategy; and firms' continued efforts toward improving productivity.
-Along with this, the natural rate of interest is projected to rise, thereby enhancing monetary easing effects.
+The potential growth rate is expected to follow a moderate uptrend throughout the projection period against the backdrop of the following: progress in implementation of the government's growth strategy, including regulatory and institutional reforms; an increase